captbaritone/jordaneldredge.com/_posts/2016-03-31-breaking-into-open-source.md

 * Read the documentation.
 Does it accurately reflect the code you read?
 Is it consistent?

 This step can serve multiple purposes.
-It will give you context but it might also help you identify possible improvements.
-Read linearly, but keep notes of things to look into more deeply.
+It will give you context but it may also help you identify possible improvements.
+Read linearly but keep notes of things to look into more deeply.
 Does a function look strangely constructed?
 Make a note and look into it later.
 Maybe there's a subtle reason it ended up that way, or maybe you could be the one to clean it up!

 ## Run the project locally

 Before you can start proposing changes to the projects, you need to be able to build and run the project locally.
-Download the project and learn about it's build process:
+Download the project and learn about its build process:

 * Build the project